-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-FORM 10-K (Mark One ⊠ Annual Report Pursuant to Section 13 or 15(d) o fiscal year ended December 31, 2022 OR d) of the Securities Exchange Act of 1934 r the transition period to nission File Number 001-32505 NTAIGNE PARTNERS LLC of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 34-203 72 (I.R.S.
-Emp Identificatio oloyer Secui (Address, includi (Teleph ities registered pursuant to Section 12(b) of the Act: NON F uite 3100, 1670 Broadway Denver, Colorado 80202 ing zip code, of principal executive offices) (303) 626-8200 one number, including area code) Title of Each Class Name of Each Exchange on Which Ro egistered Secui ities registered pursuant to Section 12(g) of the Act: NONE Indic ate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No 🖾 Indic ate by check mark if the registrant is not required to file rep orts pursuant to Section 13 or Section 15(d) of the Act.
-Yes ⊠ No □ Indic oreceding 12 mo √es □ No □ ate by check mark whether the registrant (1) has filed all re nths (or for such shorter period that the registrant was requi ports required to be filed by Section 13 or 15(d) of the Secur ired to file such reports), and (2) has been subject to such file rities Exchange Act of 1934 during the ing requirements for the past 90 days. tronically every Interactive Data File required to be submitt orter period that the registrant was required to submit such f ted filer, an accelerated filer, a non-accelerated filer, a smalle "smaller reporting company" and "emerging growth compa Large accelerat ed filer \square Accelerated filer \square Non-accelerated filer ⊠ Smaller reporting company \square Emerging growth company \square emerging growth company, indicate by check mark if the reing standards provided pursuant to Section 13(a) of the Exc gistrant has elected not to use the extended transition period change $\operatorname{Act.} \square$ for complying with any new or revised on and attestation to its management's assessment of the effe .C.
-7262(b)) by the registered public accounting firm that pr urities are registered pursuant to Section 12(b) of the Act, in an error to previously issued financial statements. \Box ndicate by check mark whether the financial statements of th ne registrant included in the filing reflect ate by check mark whether any of those error corrections ar executive officers during the relevant recovery period pursua e restatements that required a recovery analysis of incentive ant to §240.10D-1(b). \square -based compensation received by any of Indic ate by check mark whether the registrant is a shell company v (as defined in Rule 12b-2 of the Exchange Act) Yes \Box No o 🖾 The a ggregate market value of common units held by non-affilia tes of the registrant on June 30, 2022 was \$nil.
-As of the date of this filing, the registrant has no common units of outstanding. ould have been required to have been filed by the registrant by certain companies under Section 13 or 15(d) of the Secut during the preceding 12 months had it been subject to such DOCUMENTS S INCORPORATED BY REFERENCE
+FORM И 10-К (Mark One) ⊠ ities Exchange Act of 1934 ded December 31, 2023 DR Transition Report Pursuant to Section 13 or 15(d) of the Sec For the transitio curities Exchange Act of 1934 NE PARTNERS LLC tas specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) (I.R.S -2037221 S. Employer fication No.) Denver, Col (Address, including zip code, 670 Broadway lorado 80202 of principal executive offices) 26-8200 Securi (Telephone number, ties registered pursuant to Section 12(b) of the Act: NONE Title of Each Class including area code) Name of Each Exchange on W hich Registered Securi ties registered pursuant to Section 12(g) of the Act: NONE Indica te by check mark if the registrant is a well-known seasoned issuer, as d lefined in Rule 405 of the Securities Act.
+Y Yes □ No 🏻 Indica te by check mark if the registrant is not required to file reports pursuan t to Section 13 or Section 15(d) of the Act .
+Yes ⊠ No □ Indica preceding 12 mor Yes □ No □ te by check mark whether the registrant (1) has filed all reports require ths (or for such shorter period that the registrant was required to file su d to be filed by Section 13 or 15(d) of the ach reports), and (2) has been subject to su Securities Exchange Act of 1934 during the ach filing requirements for the past 90 days. te by check mark whether the registrant has submitted electronically evis chapter) during the preceding 12 months (or for such shorter period to Indica company.
+See the te by check mark whether the registrant is a large accelerated filer, an a definitions of "large accelerated filer," "accelerated filer," "smaller rep accelerated filer, a non-accelerated filer, a sporting company" and "emerging growth c smaller reporting company, or emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerate d filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company \square Emerging growth company \square merging growth company, indicate by check mark if the registrant has ng standards provided pursuant to Section 13(a) of the Exchange Act. period for complying with any new or revised te by check mark whether the registrant has filed a report on and attestag under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) rities are registered pursuant to Section 12(b) of the Act, indicate by clun error to previously issued financial statements. \Box heck mark whether the financial statement s of the registrant included in the filing reflect te by check mark whether any of those error corrections are restatement ecutive officers during the relevant recovery period pursuant to $\$240.1$ entive-based compensation received by any of Indica te by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes □ No ⊠ • gregate market value of common units held by non-affiliates of the reg gistrant on June 30, 2023 was \$nil. the date of this filing, the registrant has no common units outstanding.
+0.00 registrant is a voluntary filer of reports required to be filed by certain could have been required to have been filed by the registrant during the process.
+DOCUMENTS INCORPO DRATED BY REFERENCE No one.